 2.3.1 In 2008 the Authority, through its Performance Review Committee, approved a methodology for the review of Principal Officer pay based upon a comparator for the role of Chief Fire Officer.
-The review compared the pay levels of fire and rescue authorities and established a benchmark salary.
-This was updated in 2016 when the current Chief Fire Officer was appointed.
-In 2020/21, the Performance Review Committee approved a 2% correct cost of living pay increase.
+The review compared the pay levels of fire and rescue authorities and established a benchmark salary; this was updated in 2016.